MI-AFP/tutorials/tutorials/03_branching.md

 ### Where

-In contrast to `let-in`, `where` is bound to a surrounding syntactic construct, like the pattern matching line of a function definition and thus cannot be used everywhere as expression.
+In contrast to `let-in`, `where` is bound to a surrounding syntactic construct, like the pattern matching line of a function definition and thus cannot be used everywhere as an expression.
 You can understand it little as `let-in` but vice versa (first expression and then bindings of used expressions in it).
-If you are fan of math, it is similar to mathematical definitions - you first have some complex expression with unspecified symbols (variables, functions, constants, etc.) and then there is explanation part starting with *where*.
+If you are a fan of math, it is similar to mathematical definitions - you first have some complex expression with unspecified symbols (variables, functions, constants, etc.) and then there is explanation part starting with *where*.

 ```haskell
 circleArea radius = pi * radius^2